briandrum/codes.forchagrin.com/_chapters/chapter-911-sewers-generally.md

 particles will be carried freely under the flow conditions normally prevailing in public sewers, with no particle greater than one-half inch in any dimension.

-10. _(j)_ “Public sewer” means a sewer in which all owners of abutting properties have equal rights and is controlled by public authority.
+10. _(j)_ "Public sewer" means a sewer in which all owners of abutting properties have equal rights and is controlled by public authority.

 11. _(k)_ "Sanitary sewer" means a sewer which carries sewage and to which